-Peer on Peer abuse, including sexual violence, sexual harassment and upskirting.
+Child-on-child abuse, including sexual violence, sexual harassment and up-skirting.

 Staff should be aware that children can abuse other children.
-This is generally referred to as peer on peer abuse and can take many forms.
+This is generally referred to as child-on-child abuse and can take many forms.
 This can include (but not limited to):

-- bullying (including cyberbullying); - sexual violence and sexual harassment (DFE sexual violence and sexual harassment between children in school and colleges advice September 2021) - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexting (also known as youth produced sexual imagery) - initiation/hazing type violence and rituals.
+- bullying (including cyberbullying); - sexual violence and sexual harassment - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexting (also known as youth produced sexual imagery) - initiation/hazing type violence and rituals.